 Peppino’s offers an authentic style pizza using bacon strips instead of bits.
 Mounds of cheese topped the pizza to create a good flop.
 The result packs in a chewy, zesty taste and not greasy or oily.

-Locally owned by Joe Gentile Jr., Peppino’s offers some specialty pizzas including the gluten free option.
+Locally owned and family operated, Peppino’s offers some specialty pizzas including the gluten free option.

-In addition to a Calzone, Peppino’s menu offers a variety of subs including this exquisite Veal Sandwich that Joe is proud to promote.
+In addition to a Calzone, Peppino’s menu offers a variety of subs including this exquisite Veal Sandwich.

 For instance, Peppino’s Chicken Wings are baked in the oven instead of deep fried offering a healthier alternative for wing lovers.
 A pound of wings at Peppino’s is $11.95.